Rexpass/saas-landing-page-react/README.md

 - ⚡ Lightning-fast and fully responsive
 - 🎯 Conversion-focused layout
-- 💅 Styled using Tailwind CSS (or your CSS framework of choice)
+- 💅 Styled using Tailwind CSS
 - 🧩 Reusable and modular components
 - ✨ Smooth animations and transitions